MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsPersistentChatMessage.md

 # Test-CsPersistentChatMessage

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Verifies whether or not a pair of users can exchange messages using the Persistent Chat service (formerly known as the Persistent Chat service).
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Verifies whether or not a pair of users can exchange messages using the Persistent Chat service (formerly known as the Group Chat service).
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX